17liamnaddell/schoolwork/HighSchool/linux/answers.md

   2. 2>
   3. &>
   4. >
-  5. >>
+  5. >>					<--correct
 1. You've received a tarball called data79.tar from a colleague, but you want to check the names of the files it contains before extracting them.
 Which of the following commands would you use to do this?
-  1. tar uvf data79.tar
+  1. tar uvf data79.tar					<--correct
   1. tar cvf data79.tar
   1. tar xvf data79.tar
   1. tar tvf data79.tar
   1. tar Avf data79.tar
-1. T/F: The regular expression `Linu[^x].*lds` mathes the string "Linus Torvalds".
+1. T/F: The regular expression `Linu[^x].\*lds` mathes the string "Linus Torvalds".
+T
 1. T/F: the find command enables you to locate files based on their sizes
 1. T/F: To compress files archived with zip, you must use an external compression program such as gzip or bzip2 in a pipeline with zip
 1. The character that represents the start of a line in a regex is    .
 1. Complete the following command to redirect both stdout and stdin from the bigprog program to the file out.txt